-- February 15 (priority summer/fall)

-- April 1 (summer/fall)

-- October 1 (spring)
+- January 15 (summer/fall priority), April 1 (summer/fall final) - September 15 (spring)

 Applicants are required to have earned at least a baccalaureate degree in criminal justice or related social or behavioral science from a regionally accredited U.S. college or university or a degree from a non-U.S. institution of higher education that is judged equivalent to a U.S. baccalaureate degree by the International Admissions office and have an undergraduate grade point average (GPA) of 3.00 (based on a 4-point scale) computed for all undergraduate credits from the applicant's most recent baccalaureate degree.